zhangkes/uuid/README.md

 # uuid
-generate uuid string without "-"
+generate uuid string without "-",

+this is neoabc project